Cost & Insurance Guide for Gastric Bypass Surgery

-Gastric bypass surgery costs can vary between $15,000 and $35,000 depending on a few different variables, and the average cost is around $24,300.
+Gastric bypass surgery costs can recommend between $15,000 and $35,000 depending on a few different variables, and the average cost is about $24,300.
 There are several important considerations to make when considering gastric bypass surgery costs and whether your insurance carrier will cover this procedure.
-For example, the procedure is much more cost effective when it is covered by your insurance carrier.
+For example, the procedure is much more cost effective when for.

 Cost of Gastric Bypass in Various Countries, States